Analysis | Democrats offer some harsh reviews of Biden on Afghanistan

 But, increasingly, that explanation isn’t satisfying some top Democrats.

 Democrats as a whole have largely hued to the Biden administration’s key talking point — on the rightness of the withdrawal.
 But that’s not really what the current debate is about; it’s about whether a long-planned withdrawal with long-standing bipartisan support was executed appropriately.
-And some Democrats are speaking out about the latter issue.
+And some Democrats are speaking out about the latter issue — including three key Senate committee chairmen and some military veterans in the House.

 “The rapidly deteriorating situation in Afghanistan reveals a failure to prepare for a scenario where the Afghan government and military would refuse to fight the Taliban’s advances when put to the test,” Sen. Mark Kelly (D-Ariz.) said flatly in the hours after Biden’s speech.